What Economists Think About Democrats' New Education Proposals

 Many of the benefits teachers create are intangible: a lifetime love of literature or mentorship that guides a child onto a better life path.
 Yet some of the benefits are tangible.
 Hanushek went as far as estimating a dollar amount.
 He finds that an effective teacher, who is able to improve student test scores significantly, can increase the lifetime earnings of a class of 20 by $400,000 compared to what a average teacher would have been able to.
 Meanwhile, he finds, an ineffective teacher does the opposite and lowers student earning potential by a similar amount.
 Friedman and Rockoff, together with Harvard's Raj Chetty, have done a few studies with similar findings.
 They find above-average teachers deliver big income gains to their classrooms as well as a host of other social benefits, like lower teen pregnancy rates.

-While being a good teacher means huge economic benefits for the people they teach and society at large, they don't get to fully share in all those benefits.
+While being a good teacher means huge economic benefits for the people they teach and society at large, teachers don't get to fully share in all the benefits they create.
 In economic terms, that's a positive externality, and it's a big reason why we should pay them more.

 "If you look at future incomes of students who have the top teachers, you see that there's a big bump that justifies very large salaries from the top teachers," Hanushek says.